magedhennawy/Bobmen/README.md

 ## Key features that will be completed by the Beta version

-User accounts:
-    - Users can save the widgets that they would like to have shown, so every time they access the dashboard, it is the same way they left it
+- Widgets:
+    - Modular implementation of widgets
-    - User location saved for weather
+    - User preferences saved for each widget.
-    - Password saver hashed and saved in case they require their passwords
+    - Widgets are re-orderable
+    - Weather:
-    - User reminders saved
+        - User location and preferences are saved
+    - To Do list :
+        - Can add/remove items in "to do list" <i>fashion</i>
+    - Password Saver:
+        - saves username/passwords for frequently visited websites in a secure way
-    - emails still active
+- Accounts:
-    - sends notification when a reminder is up
+    - Sign up
+    - Sign in
+    - Sign out